How to Price a Job Properly (Step-by-Step for Tradesmen)

 • Long days for little money

-• Jobs that drag on
+• Jobs dragging on

 • Constant financial pressure

-Being busy is good.
+Being busy is not the goal.

-Being profitable is better.
+Being profitable is.

-If you consistently lose money on jobs, the problem usually isn’t the work — it’s the price.
+If you consistently lose money on jobs, the problem usually isn’t the work —

 Comments

-Leave a comment
+Leave a Reply